jozefmery/Project-Boids/README.txt

         node build/server.js PORT

-PORT argument is optional and defaults to 5000
+PORT argument is optional and defaults to 5000.
+The application is now accesible at http://localhost:PORT.